ddpd/pass-gen/README.md

    The generator will now work correctly with all features.

 ## Contributing
-🔓 Full contribution guidelines can be found in `CONTRIBUTING.md`.
+🔓 Full contribution guidelines can be found in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License
 Advanced Password Generator © 2023-2025

-Built with vanilla JavaScript, jQuery, and CSS.